ljunggren/boozang-docs/README.md

 ## Extract data

-Note: For API versions of these actions, check the API section.

 This is used to extract data from the application window and to store in a data variable.